Ferdowsi: Tomb

-Reza Shah officially opening the mausoleum of Ferdowsi for public visiting upon conclusion of Ferdowsi millenary conference.
+Reza Shah officially opening the mausoleum of Ferdowsi for public visiting upon conclusion of the Ferdowsi millenary celebration.

 Ferdowsi was buried in his own garden, burial in the cemetery of Tus having been forbidden by a local cleric who considered him a heretic.
 A Ghaznavid governor of Khorasan Afghanistan constructed a mausoleum over the grave and it became a revered site.
 The tomb, which had fallen into decay, was rebuilt between 1928 and 1934 by the Society for the National Heritage of Iran on the orders of Reza Shah, and has now become the equivalent of a national shrine.